Githawijbenga/computational-musicology/README.md

 ## The Plot

-The plot I made is comparing dancability, tempo
+The plot I made is comparing the tempo and danceability of songs on the x and y axis.
+Also it's showing the liveness of songs with colour, and the popularity with size.
+It's interesting to see how Ghanian songs are more scattered over the x axis, which means the tempo is different for every song.
+The tempo of Nigerian songs are more similar to eachother.
+It's also interesting to look if tempo and dancebility are depended variables, because intuitively it is.